WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 Mental disorders

-Mental disorders- a term that is used to describe the condition of people suffering from psychological problems or diseases, such as: personality disorders - inadequate behavior patterns, in such severe forms that they do not allow a person to lead a life, socialize and, in general, maintain a normal lifestyle.
+Mental disorders is a term used to describe the condition of people suffering from psychological problems or diseases, such as: personality disorders - inadequate patterns of behavior, in such severe forms that they do not allow a person to lead everyday life, socialize and, in general, maintain a normal lifestyle.

-Schizophrenia- mental disorder associated with the disintegration of thought processes and emotional reactions.
+Schizophrenia- a mental disorder associated with the breakdown of thinking processes and emotional reactions.

-Invisible Violations differ in that they cannot be instantly recognized by others.
+Invisible violations differ in that they cannot be instantly recognized by others.
 As a rule, they have a neurological etiology.
-For example, not all people with visual impairments wear glasses, someone experiences chronic back pain when sitting or constant fatigue, suffers from sleep disorders, depression or agoraphobia, etc. According to statistics, 10% of US residents suffer from this type of impairment.
+For example, not all people with visual impairments wear glasses, some experience chronic back pain when sitting or constant fatigue, suffer from sleep disorders, depression or agoraphobia, etc. According to statistics, 10% of US residents suffer from this type of impairment.

 3. Accounting for disability